 Most of the time I don’t have buttermilk on hand, but years ago I discovered dried buttermilk and now I’m never without it.
 Saco dried buttermilk powder reconstitutes at a ratio of 1 Tablespoon buttermilk powder to 1 cup of water.
 Using dried buttermilk also means no wasted fresh buttermilk.

 Yes!
-If you have any leftover pumpkin pancakes, you can freeze them.
+If you have any leftover pancakes, you can freeze them.
 Put a sheet of parchment or waxed paper between each pancake, then wrap well.
+Store in an airtight container.
 They will last about a month in the freezer.
 To reheat, wrap in a paper towel and defrost in the microwave, or remove from the refrigerator and allow to defrost naturally.
 Heat in the oven on low for about 10 minutes.

 I’ve made them many times using this recipe for Jeanne’s gluten free flour blend.
 This blend bakes up and tastes the most like real flour.
 If you don’t want to make a large batch, this gluten free flour blend from King Arthur is also good.